-A closeup infrared image of another an eddy observed in the Southern California Bight is shown in Fig. 18, together with corresponding properties from the modelled cyclone C3 (see Figs. 11, 12).
-The observed sea surface temperature (panel a) exhibits a spiraliform cyclonic eddy with a diameter of about 1 km, where the diameter is estimated as the width between the $\approx 13.8$ °C isotherms (purple) on either side.
+A closeup infrared image of an eddy observed in the Southern California Bight is shown in Fig. 18, together with corresponding properties from the modelled cyclone C3 (see Figs. 11, 12).
+The observed sea surface temperature (panel a) exhibits a spiraliform cyclonic eddy with a diameter of about 1 km, where the diameter is estimated as the width between the ≈ 13.8 °C isotherms (purple) on either side.
 Special features are the low temperature patches (black) close to the eddy centre suggesting upwelling, and the bright ripples in the southwest which are probably caused by internal waves.
-One may note also the cold spots "S" along the periphery; they resemble closely those observed in Fig. ??, and they are definitely not caused by a malfunction of the camera, because they show up at different positions in a sequence of images taken within a period of about 20 minutes(see also.
+One may note also the cold spots "S" along the periphery; they are definitely not caused by a malfunction of the camera, because they show up at different positions in a sequence of images taken within a period of about 20 minutes.
 Potentially, they are created by intense vertical mixing (cf. Figure 2 in Marmorino et al. (2018)).
-For comparison with C3, the potential temperature and salinity at 15 m depth is provided in panel b are provided in panel b and c.
+For comparison with C3, the potential temperature and salinity at 15 m depth are provided in panels b and c.
 This depth was selected as the mixed-layer depth at the corresponding position in R100 is about 9 m and the surface signal of C3 is hardly resolved (cf. potential temperature and salinity on 26 June in Fig. 5).
-Moreover, salinity was chosen for comparison because it is the primary component controlling the stratification in the Baltic Sea.
-The overall structures of the C3 salinity and the sea surface temperature of the observed eddy are looking similar but the smaller details visbile in the latter are not reproduced by C3: these are the ripples in the southwest, the cold spots, and as well the texture of the tracer field in the core.
+The overall structures of the C3 salinity and the sea surface temperature of the observed eddy are looking similar but the smaller details visible in the latter are not reproduced by C3: these are the ripples in the southwest, the cold spots, and as well the texture of the tracer field in the core.
 Most probably, this is due to the insufficient horizontal resolution of R100 or non-hydrostatic effects which are not included in the applied ROMS version.